mattrips/scratchPad/Protocol Conformance.md

 &#9724; witness
 : The particular implementation used to satisfy a protocol requirement.

-The purpose of a protocol conformance is to define which witness will be called when a given protocol requirement is accessed.
+The purpose of a protocol conformance is to define which witness will be accessed when a given protocol requirement is accessed.

 ### 1.2 Model of a Protocol Conformance
 With respect to the declaration that a type conforms to a protocol, the protocol conformance is a collection containing the witness for each protocol requirement of the protocol.